jmespath/jmespath.py/docs/specification.rst

 1. Any expression can be used on the right hand side.
 A ``sub-expression`` restricts the type of expression that can be used on the right hand side.
-2. A ``pipe-expression`` **stops projections on the left hand side for propogating to the right hand side**.
+2. A ``pipe-expression`` **stops projections on the left hand side for propagating to the right hand side**.
 If the left expression creates a projection, it does **not** apply to the right hand side.

 For example, given the following data::